Small but tenacious, proud warriors and pioneers of invention

 - to be an inventor of machines and magecraft.

-Almish kobolds draw their ancestry as much from mammalian ancestorsd as dragons, making them a curious mix of traits.
+Almish kobolds draw their ancestry as much from mammalian ancestors as reptilian, making them a curious mix of traits.
 They are small and thin creatures, long-bodied like a weasel, whose natural stance is sitting over their haunches.
 Though they stand flat-footed, they can use this natural crouch for a remarkable burst of speed when necessary.
 Their tails are long and surprisingly musular, eventually tapering to a point from a thick base that aids their balance.

 Their long, toothy snouts are distinctly reptilian; some are broad and rounded like a crocodile’s, while others are pointed like a skink’s or even beaked like a tortoise’s.
 Their long, floppy ears, however, are distinctly more dog-like—as are their fur coats ranging from long and shaggy to short and bristly.
 Beneath their fur, tough scales are a testament to their draconic heritage; some have barely any fur at all, and even sport reptilian crests or fins.